adamwlester/awl-site/docs/_hidden/z_obs_arc/index_conversion/cad_portfolio.md

 - **Tether guide:** SLA-printed tether-roller housing; waterjet-cut 1/8 in 6061 aluminum curved guide components; five 1/4 in roller bearings

 ## Validation & Performance
-In-rig and in vivo use with stable operation for 2 experiments
+- **Stable use:** In-rig and in vivo use with stable operation for 2 experiments

 ## Deployment & Status
 - **Development:** completed, Feb 2024–Mar 2024